Mon to Fri:

 If plumbing problems are bad, then an overflowing toilet is the worst!
 Why, indeed, is your toilet overflowing?
 Is something wrong with your toilet tank?

 When the toilet overflows or doesn’t flush properly, no one will appreciate grabbing rubber gloves and the toilet auger or toilet plunger.
-No one likes the sight of water filled with faecal and other waste matter from the toilet bowl.
+No one likes seeing water filled with faecal and other waste matter from the toilet bowl.
 And even if the water is clean, we’d rather have it inside and ready to flush down the toilet drain than on the floor.

-But overflowing toilets are a common plumbing issue that various things can cause.
+However, overflowing toilets are a common plumbing issue that various things can cause.
 The reason can vary from a toilet clog to your float ball (you can try to lift the float cup high enough to stop the water from flowing), the tank float mechanism, and the toilet’s water supply.
-And today, we will walk you through some of them so you can eliminate them from your plumbing system and so that the water stops running!
+Today, we will walk you through some of them so you can eliminate them from your plumbing system and ensure that the water stops running!

 What causes your toilet to overflow?
 Well, let’s find out!